AdobeDocs/analytics-platform.en/help/use-cases/ga/backfill.md

 ![Schema map](assets/schema-map.png)

-Mappings are easy to change and you can create derived or calculated fields from your data.
-Once you have finished mapping the fields into your XDM schema, you can schedule this import on a recurring basis as well as apply error validation during the ingestion process.
-This validation ensures that there aren’t any issues with the data you have imported.
+Once you are finished mapping the fields into your XDM schema, you can schedule this import on a recurring basis as well as apply error validation during the ingestion process.
+This validation ensures that there aren't any issues with the data you have imported.

 ## Required XDM fields